BLOG / GETTING RID OF CARPENTER ANTS AT THE COTTAGE

 For cottagers in Ontario, carpenter ants are almost a given inside and outside your cottage, from spring to fall.

 Indoors, these ants seem to be everywhere, coming in an endless parade - scurrying across the floor, beds and furniture, hanging out around garbage bins and sinks and crawling on uncovered food or bars of soap.

 For many, seeing these larger ants inside, and in large numbers, can be alarming.
-It makes them wonder how they got inside, how many more there are and how to get rid of them.
+It makes them wonder how they got inside, how many more are there, and how to get rid of them.

 Yes.
 These cottage pests infest wood, and depending on their infestation size, can cause mild to severe structural damage.

 Carpenter ants are often mistaken for termites who eat the wood they infest.
 Carpenter ants don’t eat wood, rather they live in moist or rotten wood, which is easy to burrow through and build their nests and colonies in.
 As their colonies grow, they infest dry, undamaged wood, like load bearing beams or foundations.
 They will also eat Styrofoam, stucco and insulation.